jorenvanhee/jorenvanhee.github.io/_drafts/flex-grow-9999-hack.md

 Reasons why the breakpoint could be hard to define are:

 1. The width of item A is unknown.
-For instance, if it contains words that are longer in another language.
+For instance, it contains words that are longer in another language.
 2. We don't know the width of the components parent element.
 For instance, if it is used in a sidebar and in some other places.

 Let's do this without media queries.
 We will update the `flex-grow` value of item A to `1`.
 The problem now is that item A will also grow if both items are next to each other.
 To fix this, we can assign a ridiculously large `flex-grow` value like `9999` to item B.